What is In-Vitro Fertilization (IVF)?

 Step 7: You will be given certain supportive medications starting from the day of egg retrieval until your pregnancy check.
 You will be called for a pregnancy check 16-17 days after your embryo transfer.

-What precautions do I take during the IVF(In vitro fertilization) treatment?
+What precautions do I take during the In-Vitro Fertilization (IVF) treatment?

 - Eat a healthy diet rich in fruits and vegetables